 The recent RACS EAG reported that surgical trainees have a markedly higher incidence of bullying than those in medical specialities.
 In a similar way that childhood bullying may be, in part, due to socio-cultural expectations, the increased incidence of bullying among surgeons may be due to its roots in a patriarchal hierarchy.

-No speciality is immune to bullying though general practitioners experience lower levels than non-GPs.
-This may be between junior GPs and their supervisors or between practice managers and reception staff.
+No speciality is immune to bullying, though general practitioners experience lower levels than non-GPs.
+This may be between junior GPs, their supervisors, practice managers, and reception staff.

 Is bullying related to the year of qualification?